Health in Qatar

-Health in Qatar has undergone significant improvement in the last several decades as a result of substantial investments in healthcare by the government.
+Health in Qatar refers to the overall health status of the population in Qatar, including healthcare services, life expectancy and health issues such as obesity and diabetes.
+Over recent decades Qatar has increased investment in healthcare, and data shows the changes in life expectancy, infant mortality rate and access to medical services.
+At the same time, non communicable diseases such as obesity, diabetes and genetic disorders remain a big health concern.
 Child mortalities have been reduced by over fifty percent since the 1990s.
 Qatar's healthcare spending per capita is the highest in the Gulf Cooperation Council, standing at $1827 in 2024.
 The country's progress in health is hampered by exceedingly high rates of obesity, diabetes and genetic disorders.

 Currently, health coverage is nationwide.
 In 2023, the infant mortality rate was 4.9 per 1,000 live births, and life expectancy was 82.7 years.

-The population
+Demographics

 As of 2025, the population of 3.1 million is 76.8% male, and 88.4% are expatriates, with only about 360,000 Qatari citizens.
 The overall average income is about $76,700 per annum in 2024.

+Healthcare system

+Qatar's healthcare system is mainly funded and regulated by the government through the Ministry of Public Health.
+Public healthcare services are provided by organizations such as Hamad Medical Corporation and the Primary Healthcare Corporation, which offer hospital care, primary care and preventive services.

 Health concerns

 Obesity and thinness

 Historically, obesity has been a significant public health issue in Qatar.
 In 1980, it was the fourth most obese nation in the world, with 43% of adults being obese.
 A 2024 report ranked Qatar 17th globally in terms of adult obesity rates in 2022, but still with a rate of 44%.
 It also found that Qatar had among the highest rates of combined prevalence of underweight and obesity in adults in the world, and the highest in the Middle East and north Africa region for men.

-A 2023 report showed that in the academic year 2019-2020 49.3% of children 5-14 were overweight or obese (with 27.7% being obese and 21.6% overweight), an increase from the 44% measured in the academic year 2016-2017.
+A 2023 report showed that in the academic year 2019-2020 49.3% of children 5-14 were overweight or obese (with 27.7% being obese and 21.6% overweight), an increase from the 44% measured in the academic year 2016–2017.
 While rates of obesity rose for both citizen and non-citizen children in Qatar, the increase was more dramatic among Qatari citizen children, of whom 53.8% were overweight or obese (with 20.1% being obese and 33.7% overweight).
 The 2024 report also found that Qatari school-age boys had the highest combined prevalence of obesity and unhealthy thinness in the world, tied with Chile.

-One reason for the obesity trend is the lack of exercise and car-centric urban designs which are unfriendly to pedestrians.
-Other reasons mentioned by experts for high rates of obesity were genetic predispositions common in Gulf populations, cultural norms that favor calorie-dense diets, junk food ads targeting children, and disrupted sleeping patterns, which are common among Gulf youth "due to erratic bedtimes and screen overuse".
+Several factors contribute to high obesity rates in Qatar, including limited physical activity due to urban environments that rely heavily on car use.
+Other contributing factors include genetic predispositions common in Gulf populations, cultural norms that favor calorie-dense diets, junk food ads targeting children, and disrupted sleeping patterns, which are common among Gulf youth "due to erratic bedtimes and screen overuse".